lab1092/blender-manual_ja/manual/physics/particles/emission.rst

    A random variation of the lifetime of a given particle.
    The shortest possible lifetime is *Lifetime* ``×(1-`` *Rand* ``)``.
    Values above 1.0 are not allowed.
-   For example with the default :guilabel:`Lifetime` value of 50 a :guilabel:`Random` setting of 0.5 will give you particles with lives ranging from 50 frames to ``50×(1.0-0.5)`` =25 frames, and with a :guilabel:`Random` setting of 0.75 you'll get particles with lives ranging from 50 frames to ``50×(1.0-0.75)`` =12.5 frames.
+   For example with the default *Lifetime* value of 50 a *Random* setting of 0.5 will give you particles with lives ranging from 50 frames to ``50×(1.0-0.5)`` =25 frames, and with a *Random* setting of 0.75 you'll get particles with lives ranging from 50 frames to ``50×(1.0-0.75)`` =12.5 frames.

 Emission Location
 =================

-:guilabel:`Emit From` parameters define how and where the particles are emitted, giving precise control over their distribution.
-You may use vertex groups to confine the emission, that is done in the :guilabel:`Vertexgroups` panel.
+*Emit From* parameters define how and where the particles are emitted, giving precise control over their distribution.
+You may use vertex groups to confine the emission, that is done in the *Vertexgroups* panel.

 Verts
    Emit particles from the vertices of a mesh.